Filters

 Read More

-Endo-lysosomal patch clamp assay
+Endo-lysosomal patch clamp assay: TRPML1 case study

 The endo-lysosomal system is a series of intracellular organelles responsible for recycling and degradation of macromolecules.
 Endo-lysosomes express several functionally diverse ion channels, crucial for regulating organelle trafficking and intracellular signalling as well as maintaining the acidic luminal pH for optimal enzymatic activity.
 Dysfunctions within the endo-lysosomal system are associated with multiple disorders including lysosomal storage disorders and neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.
 Lysosomal ion channels have therefore gained significant attention as potential targets for novel therapeutics.